Urban, rural, forest, coast

 Vision and targets for the future

-The Traditional Owners of this area, the Bunurong people, have this vision for its future:
+The Traditional Owners of this area, the Bunurong people, have cared for this Country for tens of thousands of years.
+A vision for its future will be outlined in the Bunurong Country Plan (in preparation)

 Local councils in the area are committed to protecting and enhancing the catchment’s rich biodiversity.
 Council visions for biodiversity are: